Will AI Destroy Humanity? Can Humans Escape AI Doomsday Debate

 So then your opinion is it's better to have the real world with disease and cancer and everything.

-Yeah, that's part of humanity, unfortunately.
+Yeah, it's part of humanity.

-There's risk out there.
+Unfortunately, there's risk out there.

 And once you start to play God, it goes wrong.

-Well, I mean There's a line where like we are, there's obviously medicine and we're trying to heal people.
+Well, I mean, there's a line where like we are, there's obviously medicine and we're trying to heal people.

 And I don't agree with that.